This document is only valid for the day on which it is accessed. Please read our disclaimer.

 - Renal Ultrasound

-Doppler study of renal arteries may be considered if there is significant suspicion of renovascular hypertension (e.g. very high BP in young children, elevated plasma renin, neuro-cutaneous syndromes).
+- Consider Doppler study of renal arteries abdominal vasculature if there is significant suspicion of renovascular hypertension (e.g. very high BP in young children, elevated plasma renin, neuro-cutaneous syndromes).
 Doppler scans require specialist vascular sonographer skills and should only be requested after discussion with your local radiology department.
+In general, it is a valuable non-invasive screening investigation > age 8 years who are non-obese.

 Second Line Investigations